DartsArmaMods/.github/profile/README.md

 <h1 align="center">Dart's Arma Mods</h1>

-Hi there, this is an organization designed to store the source code for the game [Arma 3](https://store.steampowered.com/app/107410/Arma_3/).
+Hi there, this is an organization designed to store the source code for my [Arma 3](https://store.steampowered.com/app/107410/Arma_3/) mods.

 These projects are open-source.
 If you'd like to make a contribution or report a bug, feel free to create a pull request or issue.